kundajelab/chrombpnet/README.md

 ```
 NOTE: The script above can take several hours to complete, but it is a one-time run for every reference genome.
 Please contribute if you know of ways to speed this step.

-Secondly, we will filter the regions from the genome-wide buckets created from step 1 such that they do not fall in peak regions or blacklist regions but have similar GC-distribution as the peaks.
+Secondly, we will filter the regions from the genome-wide buckets created from the above step such that they do not fall in peak regions or blacklist regions but have similar GC-distribution as the peaks.

 ```
 mkdir data/negatives_data